 The available evidence suggests that the First Vision occurred as a historical event.
-And that the most likely reasons for the differences between the accounts is not that the story is made up.
-The same, basic elements of the vision that matter don’t change between the accounts, and the differences are so minimal that they hardly suggest an invented tale.
+And that the most likely reasons for the differences between the accounts are not that the story is made up.
+The same, basic elements of the vision that matter don’t change between the accounts and the differences are so minimal that they hardly suggest an invented tale.

 Why may there be differences in the accounts?
 ChurchofJesusChrist.org says that “historians expect that when an individual retells an experience in multiple settings to different audiences over many years, each account will emphasize various aspects of the experience and contain unique details.”

 Stephen Prothero, an author quoted by Fair Mormon’s “Joseph Smith’s First Vision/Accounts”, adds a similar statement when he refers to the accounts, saying:

 Any good lawyer would expect to find contradictions or competing narratives written down years apart and decades after the event.
 And despite the contradictions, key elements abide.